Why Closing the Customer Feedback Loop is a High-Value Activity

-I regularly do customer feedback surveys for competitive analysis purposes (full disclosure: ServiceDock is a CEM platform for multi-location businesses).
+I regularly do customer feedback surveys for competitive analysis purposes (full disclosure: ServiceDock is a provider of survey solutions).
 For the most part, I am a genuine customer of the business when I do them and try to think as such, while also making notes on the survey solution.
-Some of these surveys can be extremely tedious and drawn out, but the most frustrating experience I frequently encounter is when I’m told that there is no chance of a follow-up on my feedback.
-How can your business close the customer feedback loop?
+Some of these surveys can be extremely tedious and drawn out, to the point that the experience actually takes away from my perception of the brand.
+The most frustrating thing I frequently encounter is brands telling me that there is no chance of a follow-up to my feedback or in other words, they’re not going to close the customer feedback loop.

 The real irony here is that the goal of the exercise is to improve CX, but the process offers terrible CX.

-What is the CX of your Customer Feedback Survey?
+What is the User Experience of your Customer Feedback Survey?

 In return, you, the customer, get a small statistical chance of winning a low-value prize, while being informed that no one is really paying attention to what you’re saying.
 Does that sound customer-centric to you?